Embedding-Enhanced Giza++: Improving Alignment in Low- and High- Resource Scenarios Using Embedding Space Geometry: Introduction

 \section{Introduction}

 Word alignment techniques were once ubiquitous in the machine translation (MT) literature, as they formed a critical part of statistical machine translation (SMT) systems.
-Since the advent of neural machine translation (NMT), however, word alignment is no longer a necessary subtask for most general MT systems for high-resource languages.
-At the same time, however, word alignment is still important for the machine translation of low-resource languages, because SMT systems can be trained using less data than NMT systems \cite{koehn-knowles-2017-six, sennrich-zhang-2019-revisiting}.
-SMT and therefore alignment also is a critical component of unsupervised machine translation systems based on phrase-based statistical MT \cite{koehn-etal-2003-statistical} such as \citet{lample-phrase-2018} and \citet{artetxe-etal-2019-effective}.
-Furthermore, alignments are useful for annotation transfer \cite[e.g.][]{yarowsky2001inducing, muller-2017-treatment, rasooli2018cross}.
+Since the advent of neural machine translation (NMT), word alignment is no longer a step in typical NMT training, but is still important for other tasks such as annotation transfer \citep[e.g.][]{yarowsky2001inducing, rasooli2018cross}, as a post-processing step of MT to reinsert markup \citep[e.g.][]{muller-2017-treatment}, and for some mapping-based unsupervised MT methods such as \citet{artetxe-etal-2019-effective}.